 If a non-responsive program does not close, restart your computer to reset the non-responsive program and the operating system.
 Then, try opening the program again to see if it works normally.

-- Windows System CPU usage continues to peek or stays at 100%.
+- Windows System CPU usage continues to peak or stays at 100%.

-- See our idle definition for further information and related links on this term.
+- See our idle definition for further information and related links.